Denmark's Bjerregaard stuns Woods in Match Play

 The 50th seed will play American Matt Kuchar, who defeated Sergio Garcia 2 up, in Sunday’s semi-final.

-Bjerregaard, 27, eagled the 16th to draw level with Woods and after both made birdies on the 17th, the Dane won the match at the last to complete a stunning day after he beat Swede Henrik Stenson 3&2 in the morning.
+Bjerregaard, 27, eagled the 16th from 29 feet to draw level with Woods and after both made birdies on the 17th, the Dane won the match at the last to complete a stunning day after he beat Swede Henrik Stenson 3&2 in the morning.

+Bjerregaard missed a 17-foot birdie putt at the last only to have Woods lip out for par from four feet to decide the match.

 Italy’s Francesco Molinari will meet American Kevin Kisner in the other semi-final at Austin Country Club.